-This scrumptious Apple Pie is made of tender slices of Granny Smith apples, coated with sugar and Apple Pie Spice, that gets topped with a crumbly oat, sugar and butter streusel.
+This scrumptious Skillet Apple Streusel Pie is made of tender slices of Granny Smith apples, coated with sugar and Apple Pie Spice, and gets topped with a crumbly oat, sugar, and butter streusel.
 But wait…then it gets a drizzling of homemade caramel when it’s served.
-FALL in a piece of pie!
+I call this a perfect pie!

 - 1 1/3 cups all-purpose flour

 - 1/8 teaspoon cinnamon

 - 5–6 tablespoons ice water

 - 1/2 cup old-fashioned oats